NEWS:

-Most of the astronomy courses take advantage of our observing facilities that include a 24-inch computer-controlled telescope with a sensitive electronic detector and computer workstations for image processing.
+The Department offers courses for both majors and non-majors.
+Most astronomy courses take advantage of on-campus observing facilities that include a 24-inch computer-controlled telescope with CCD detectors for imaging and spectroscopy, along with our computer network for image processing.

 After you have finished browsing our pages, you might want to visit other interesting related sites on the web.